jtnystrom/Discount/README.md

 the greater the number of bins generated by Discount and the shorter the superkmers would be.
 This can negatively impact performance.

-In either case, computed sets must be combined with their corresponding decycling set (available at the link above), for example as follows:
+Computed sets must be combined with their corresponding decycling set (available at the link above), for example as follows:

 `